ronami/minipack/README.md

-## 🚀 Minipack
+## 📦 Minipack

 > A simplified example of a modern module bundler written in JavaScript

-### What's in it for me?
+### Introduction

-Most of us don't have to think too much about module bundlers in our day jobs.
-However, module bundlers are all around us, and if you're a web developer you are probably using module bundlers on a daily basis.
+As front-end developers we spend a lot of time working with tools like [Webpack](https://github.com/webpack/webpack) or [Browserify](https://github.com/browserify/browserify).

-Having a good understanding of how popular tools like [Webpack](https://github.com/webpack/webpack) or [Browserify](https://github.com/browserify/browserify) work is extremely helpful.
+Understanding how those tools work internally can help us make better decisions on how we write our code.

-The purpose of this example is to help you understand how *most* module bundlers work, and that they're not as scary as you might think.
+The purpose of this project is to explain how most bundlers work.
+It contains a short implementation of a simplified but still reasonably accurate bundler.
+Along with the code there are comments explaining what the code is trying to achieve.

-### Development
+### Try running the code

 Start by installing dependencies: